 How did I get here?

-At the end of the rally my sister and I grab our magenta-colored, four-person salad plate sets and quickly leave the scene.
+At the end of the rally, my sister and I grab our magenta-colored, four-person salad plate sets and quickly left the scene.
 I think I made it out of there just in time.

 As a daughter, niece, cousin, sister-in-law, and friend of direct sellers (ranging from Tupperware, Avon, Mary Kay, Partylite, Scentsy, and CAbi consultants), I’d like to offer some advice on how to increase your profits and make money with any of these businesses listed below.
 If you are not in this to make money, then ignore the following advice: